steffenfritz/FileTrove/README.md

 and it extracts some EXIF metadata and you can add your own DublinCore metadata to scans.

-FileTrove also checks if the file is in the NSRL.
+FileTrove also checks if the file is in the NSRL (https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl).

-For this check a 3.2GB BoltDB is needed and can be downloaded with FileTrive during the installation.
+For this check a 3.2GB BoltDB is needed and can be downloaded with FileTrove during the installation.

 You can also create your own database for the NSRL check.
 You just need a text file with SHA1 hashes, one per line and the tool admftrove from this repository.
 With this tool you can also add your own hashes to an existing database.